Adult development: Alzheimer's disease

 Alzheimer's disease (AD) was discovered in 1907 by Dr. Alois Alzheimer, a German neuropathologist and psychiatrist.
 Physiological abnormalities associated with AD include neurofibrillary plaques and tangles.
 Neuritic plaques, that target the outer regions of the cortex, consist of withering neuronal material from a protein, amyloid-beta.
 Neurofibrillary tangles, paired helical filaments containing over-phosphorylated tau protein, are located within the nerve cell.
 Early symptoms of AD include difficulty remembering names and events, while later symptoms include impaired judgment, disorientation, confusion, behavior changes, and difficulty speaking, swallowing, and walking.
 After initial diagnosis, a person with AD can live, on average, an additional 3 to 10 years with the disease.
 In 2024, it was estimated that 6.9 million Americans age 65 and older had AD.
 Environmental factors such as head trauma, high cholesterol, and type 2 diabetes can increase the likelihood of AD.

-The impact of Alzheimer's disease on individuals and their families is profound, making ongoing research and promising developments in treatments like lecanemab incredibly important.
-The strides being made in understanding the physiological aspects of the disease, as well as the potential treatments, provide hope for millions of people worldwide who are affected by Alzheimer's.
-It's heartening to hear about the progress in clinical trials for lecanemab and the possibility it holds for mitigating the early symptoms of cognitive decline.
-Continued investment in research and support for those living with Alzheimer's is crucial as we work towards a future where effective treatments and, ultimately, a cure can improve the lives of those impacted by this devastating condition.
+The impact of Alzheimer's disease research and promising developments in treatments like lecanemab important.
+Understanding the physiological aspects of the disease, as well as the potential treatments, provide hope.

 Recent studies for the drug lecanemab have shown promising results for people who suffer from Alzheimer's disease.
 The drug has been approved for phase three clinical trials^{[1]}.
 This medication treats early symptoms of cognitive deterioration in people with Alzheimer's.